8 Ways Parents Can Combat the Stress of Growing Up in Today’s Competitive Culture

 Talk regularly in your home about times when you mess up as an adult.
 Let them see you embrace failure.
 When we as parents expect straight A’s and winning sports seasons, we wrongly teach our kids that perfection is the goal.

-Our children come home from school, fall on the coach and begin mindlessly scrolling and gaming in their downtime.
+Our children come home from school, fall on the couch, and begin mindlessly scrolling and gaming in their downtime.
 As the parent, we must allow them the space to unwind while setting limits for technology use in our home.
-Kids need a break from the pressuring world around them, but always seeking reprieve in a screen is not healthy.
+Kids need a break from the pressuring world around them, but always seeking reprieve on a screen is not healthy.
+Getting them away from their screens isn’t always a bad thing.
+Social media can be an amazing part of the modern world, for socializing and sharing photos.

-7. Allow them to take a Mental Health Day
+7. Allow them to take a day off

 There is so much pressure on kids, in middle school even, to begin thinking about where they will go to college and what they will major in.
-Friends and family discuss GPA’s, class schedules, scholarships and college essays on a regular basis.
+Friends and family discuss GPA’s, SAT scores, class schedules, scholarships, and college essays on a regular basis.

 Parents have their children join clubs and organizations hoping it will help their child appear well rounded and heighten their chances of getting into college.
 We as a society have begun to worry so much about building up our child on paper that we are forgetting to build up the real person.